dokdit/phase-1-project/README.md

 ## Author
 Created by @kway

-Feel free to contribute and improve the project!
+Feel free to explore, use, and contribute to the Dictionary App!